gitlocalize/docs/glossaries.md

-# Can I User a Project Glossary?
+# Can I Use a Project Glossary?

 Project Glossaries are available on Enterprise plans.
 Please [contact us](https://gitlocalize.com/inquiries/new) for more information about our Enterprise plans.